stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

     participant I as a sponsor of future reserves.
     - One `CHANGE_TRUST` operation configuring trustlines on MI if the asset is not the native asset.
-    - One `SET_OPTIONS` operation adjusting multisig account MI's thresholds such that I and R's signers must both sign.
+    - One `SET_OPTIONS` operation adjusting multi-sig account MI's thresholds such that I and R's signers must both sign.
     - One `SET_OPTIONS` operation adding I signers to MI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops I sponsoring